CBD for IRRITABLE BOWEL SYNDROME (IBS)

 How does CBD help IBS?

-We’ve learned that IBS is unpredictable and that the symptoms are a result of inflammation in the intestines and digestive track.
+We’ve learned that IBS is unpredictable and that the symptoms are a result of inflammation in the intestines and digestive tract.
 We also know that CBD is a natural antioxidant and anti-inflammatory.

 The key here is the connection between the endocannabinoid system and the intestines.
 The endocannabinoid system is best thought of as a bridge between the mind and body.
 Found in all mammals, this system contains receptors that respond to cannabinoids, like CBD.
 It promotes balance throughout the body.
 (2)